trpc-group/trpc-cpp/docs/en/plugin_management.md

     It provides the ability for flow controlling and overload protecting.
 For more details, please refer to the **documentation of customizing Flow-Control & Overload-Protect plugin**.
   * [overload_control_concurrency_limiter](./overload_control_concurrency_limiter.md)

-* Auth

-    It provides the capability for service authentication.
-For more details, please refer to the [documentation of customizing Auth plugin]().

 ## Other features

 * Serialization